Reza Zandi Shafagh

 - Introducing facile back-end processing techniques, including direct bonding and sealing, 3D surface energy patterning, and seamless integration of microfluidic devices and sensors.

 - Within the framework of the RAPP-ID project, the research included technologies for rapid and ultrasensitive detection of Influenza virus directly from human breath.

 - Within the framework of the Norosensor project, the research included technologies for the rapid and ultrasensitive detection of Norovirus in ambient air.

 - POSITIVE project aimed at the diagnosis of food allergies via porous silicon-based lab-on-a-chip devices.

-Reza is currently the head of Micro and Nanofabrication core facility (MCF) at KI.
-His ongoing research theme focuses on the fabrication and characterization of organ-on-a-chip devices for drug development purposes.
-MCF aims to bridge the gap between engineering and biology at Karolinska Institutet and provide common grounds with respect to suitable material of use of modular design and tunable structures for biomedical purposes.
+Reza is currently the head of Biofabrication and Tissue Engineering core Facility (Biofab) at KI.
+Biofab aims to bridge the gap between engineering and biology at Karolinska Institutet and provide common grounds with respect to suitable material of use of modular design and tunable structures for biomedical purposes.